Wong Kit Yi

 Wong Kit Yi (黃潔宜) is a conceptual and performance artist who lives and works between Hong Kong and New York.
 She is known for her research-based projects, which blend art with science.
 She has exhibited her work in solo and group exhibitions in Hong Kong, New York, China and other countries around the world.
 Notable venues include P!
 Gallery, the Elizabeth Foundation, and the Queens Museum in New York; Para Site and a.m. space in Hong Kong; and Surplus Space and ART021 in China.

 Early life and education

-Wong was born in Hong Kong in 1983 and raised in the New Territories, a rural region of Hong Hong.
+Wong was born in Hong Kong in 1983 and raised in the New Territories, a rural region of Hong Kong.
 She received a BA from the Chinese University of Hong Kong, where she studied traditional ink painting, and an MFA from Yale University, where she studied closely with Jessica Stockholder and Jim Hodges.
 She currently teaches New Media and Film at the State University of New York at Purchase.